10 Things I Do To Sleep Better

 Don’t allow unnecessary things to erode your precious sleep time.
 Give yourself a chance to go to bed feeling relaxed about how much time there is before the alarm goes off.

-10. Big enough bed and backup bedroom
+10. Get a big enough bed and backup bedroom

 A few years ago, my partner and I experimented with sleeping in different bedrooms.